What Is Electric Shock Drowning: Incidents & Prevention Explained

 • A teenaged girl in Alabama died after coming into contact with currents from rusty electrical work at the dock in her family’s backyard.

-What can be done for electric shock drowning prevention?
+What can be done for prevention?

 On an individual level, electric shock drowning prevention can be very difficult if not impossible because there is no visible warning and there are no visible signs that there is electrical current in the water and, thus, that the water has become electrified.

-The Electric Shock Drowning Prevention Association elaborates as follows on why electric drowning is a “silent killer”:
+The Electric Shock Drowning Prevention Association elaborates as follows on why this type of drowning is a “silent killer”:

 “In most circumstances, victims do not immediately feel electrical current when they enter or swim in the water around a marina or dock, thus giving the victims the false impression that it is “safe” to swim.
 Most often, electricity enters the water when an electrical fault occurs aboard a boat.
 Often, the electric fault occurring aboard the boat is intermittent.
 For example, the fault that places deadly current into the water may only occur when a light switch is turned on, or when a hot water heater, battery charger, A/C unit or other electrical device cycles on.
 Water can appear and feel “safe” and in a split second become energized with deadly electricity.”